untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 For entities carrying a `GaussianComponent` (3D Gaussian splat data), a compute pass culls splats against the camera frustum (and the previous frame's HZB) before the more expensive depth and sort passes run on them.
 Surviving splat indices are appended to a per-frame list with an atomic counter.

 That counter lives at the front of a `GaussianVisibleSet` record (`ShaderTypes.h`), one per entity per in-flight frame.
-A one-thread `gaussianFinalizeVisibleSet` dispatch in the same encoder turns the final count into indirect dispatch and draw arguments, and every later pass of the frame — preprocess, depth keys, radix sort and the splat draw — sizes itself from that record on the GPU.
+A one-thread `gaussianFinalizeVisibleSet` dispatch in the same encoder turns the final count into indirect dispatch and draw arguments, and every later pass of the frame — preprocess, radix sort and the splat draw — sizes itself from that record on the GPU.
 The CPU also reads the count back when the command buffer completes, but only for profiling and memory-budget accounting: with `maxInFlightCommandBuffers` frames overlapping, that readback is two or three frames old, and sizing the passes from it used to cut the tail of a visible list that had grown since (a hole that followed the camera and closed once it stood still).

 ### 3c.
-Gaussian Depth → `executeGaussianDepth(commandBuffer)`
+Gaussian Preprocess → `executeGaussianPreprocess(commandBuffer)`

-A compute pass calculates the camera-space depth of each surviving splat.
-This depth value is used as the sort key in the next step.
+One dispatch per entity, indirect from its `GaussianVisibleSet`, compacts the surviving splats into the frame's **shared working set** (`GaussianSharedWorkingSet`, one set per frame in flight, shared by every entity): for each splat it computes the screen footprint (conic and quad axes) and the colour (spherical harmonics for the head-centre view) once, appends a `GaussianWorkingSetSplat` record that also carries the entity index, and writes a depth key — eye-space depth of the centre in the high word, the record's slot in the low word.
+A one-thread finalize clamps the shared count to the set's capacity, records any overflow, and derives the indirect arguments for the sort and the draw.

 ### 3d.
 Radix Sort → `executeRadixSort(commandBuffer)`

-A GPU radix sort reorders the Gaussian splats **back-to-front** by depth.
-Gaussian splats must be composited in this order for correct alpha blending.
-The sort runs entirely on the GPU and its output feeds directly into the Gaussian render pass later in the graph.
+One GPU radix sort over the shared key buffer orders every entity's splats **front-to-back** by depth, so overlapping entities blend in true depth order rather than entity order.
+The sort runs entirely on the GPU, sized by the shared count, and its output feeds the single instanced splat draw later in the graph: the vertex stage reads each key's record and projects its centre with a per-entity, per-eye matrix table (`GaussianEntityDrawConstants`), which is what lets one sort and one working set serve both eyes of a stereo frame.

 ---